Reimbursement

 “We ought to look at whether we’re doing [Medicaid] the right way,” Sen. John Cornyn (R-Texas) said in a Politico report (login required).
 “Block grants make a lot of sense.”

-Possible repercussions previously flagged by liberal-leaning think tanks include widespread loss of coverage, although precise estimates appear to be elusive on how many beneficiaries would be affected, along with increased cost sharing and a shift to more restrictive coverage.
+Possible repercussions previously flagged by liberal-leaning think tanks include extensive loss of coverage, although precise estimates appear to be elusive on how many beneficiaries would be affected, along with increased cost sharing and a shift to more restrictive coverage.

 Such concerns indicate why most Republicans are not committing to substantial Medicaid changes, saying discussions need to wait until next year as part of larger budget talks.